RachanaZha/Text-based-adventure-game-in-python/README.md

-# a description of how you tested your code
+# A description of how you tested your code

 To begin with, I designed the code to take a .map file as an input argument.
 This file contained information about the game's layout, including the number of rooms, their descriptions, and the items within them.